WebReflection/heresy/README.md

 ## Concept

-Custom Elements builtin are likely the best thing we have to build components the way we want to.
+Custom Elements built-ins are likely the best thing we have to build components the way we want to.

-Instead of using a non standard indirection as JSX is, we can use the power of [domtagger](https://github.com/WebReflection/domtagger#domtagger), the [hyperHTML](https://github.com/WebReflection/hyperHTML) and [lighterhtml](https://github.com/WebReflection/lighterhtml) tag engine, to replace once any `<DefinedElement />` with, or without nested nodes.
+Instead of using a non standard indirection as JSX is, we can use the power of [domtagger](https://github.com/WebReflection/domtagger#domtagger), the [hyperHTML](https://github.com/WebReflection/hyperHTML) and [lighterhtml](https://github.com/WebReflection/lighterhtml) tag engine, to replace once any `<DefinedElement />` with or without nested nodes.

-The Custom Elements V1 API provides enough primitives to intercepts any sort of attribute (i.e. the `props` in the example), but also react on events such `connectedCallback` or `disconnectedCallback` and `attributeChangedCallback`.
+The Custom Elements V1 API provides enough primitives to intercept any sort of attribute (i.e. the `props` in the example), but also react to events such `connectedCallback` or `disconnectedCallback` and `attributeChangedCallback`.

-Mixed up with builtin extends in a way that any component is a real thing on the DOM, instead of a facade of itself, _herey_ makes creation of simple to complex App a no-brainer: define the content through `this.html` or `this.svg` and that's it.
+Mixed up with built-in extends in a way that any component is a real thing on the DOM instead of a facade of itself, _herey_ makes the creation of apps, from simple to complex, a no-brainer: define the content through `this.html` or `this.svg` and that's it.

 When any class is defined, it's not just necessarily a useless `HTMLElement`, it can be pretty much any kind of element.